szabado/homebrew-tools/README.md

 ## Available tools

-- [cache](https://github.com/szabado/cache): A tool to cache the execution of comamnd line tools.
+- [cache](https://github.com/szabado/cache): A tool to cache the execution of command line tools.
 - [mssh](https://github.com/szabado/mssh): A tool to SSH into multiple servers and execute a command.
 - [zkcli](https://github.com/szabado/zkcli): A Zookeeper CLI, designed for very large Zookeeper instances.